cbboyan/solverpy/README.md

 ### Experiments example

-Suppose you have some SMT2 problems in the directory `myproblems` and that you want to evaluate your cvc5 strategies `buzzard`, `sparrow`, and `chickadee`, which you have placed in the directory `solverpy_db/strats`.
+Suppose you have some SMT problems in the directory `myproblems` and that you want to evaluate your cvc5 strategies `buzzard`, `sparrow`, and `chickadee`, which you have placed in the directory `solverpy_db/strats`.
 You can download the archive with files for this example [here](https://github.com/cbboyan/solverpy/raw/main/docs/example.tar.gz).

 You proceed as follows.
 First, you create the description of your experiments in `mysetup`.